 Figure 5: Benchmark concentrations for gH2AX formation as a biomarker of DNA damage through double stranded DNA breaks are summarized for human liver cells (HepaRG, HRG2DC in panel A) and human keratinocytes (HaCaT in panel B) following 24-hour exposures.
 Actives are shown as red triangles with inactive replicates shown as gray triangles as described in Materials and Methods.
+Gray bars represent range of concentrations tested for each compound and replicate.
+Black shading represents concentrations at which cytotoxicity (> 80% cell death) was observed.

 Table 10: gH2AX Median BMC Summary (24-hour Exposures)